 Photo by Thierry Donaus

-Pushcart Players is the award-winning professional touring theater company specializing in arts education for children.
-Twice nominated for an Emmy©, Pushcart is the recipient of numerous state and private awards for excellence and innovation.
-Pushcart brings substantive musical theater, workshops, and residencies to young people and their families in schools and theaters nationwide.
-The company has traveled more than 6.5 million miles nationally and abroad, from the rural red schoolhouse to the White House.
+Twice nominated for an Emmy, Pushcart is the recipient of numerous state and private awards for excellence and innovation.
+The company has traveled more than 2 million miles nationally and abroad, from the little red schoolhouse to the White House.

-Pushcart Players addresses social studies, literature, history, special educational needs, social-emotional learning, equity, diversity, accessibility, inclusion, and values clarification for young people, their families, and their educators.
-All performances by professional artists (Actors’ Equity Association) are supported by study guides, post-performance assessments and other supplemental materials.
-Pushcart adapts to any location with innovative scenery, lighting, and sound systems.
+Pushcart addresses social studies, literature, history, special educational needs, and values clarification for young people, their families and their educators.
+The guiding principles of equity, diversity, access, and inclusion infuse all aspects of Pushcart’s programing, artists, and educators.
+All performances by professional artists (Actors’ Equity Association) are supported by study guides, post-performance assessments, and other supplemental materials.
+They adapt to any location with innovative scenery, lighting and sound systems.

 Pushcart has a significant theater education program, providing in-school workshops, direction of student productions and curriculum development for elementary and middle schools.
 Among Pushcart cast members are experienced teaching artists, who provide workshops, acting classes, and residency programs to schools, community centers and summer session programs.